Freemium vs. Free Trial? A decision framework to help you decide

 4. Can your user onboarding be completely self-service?

-Activity: Make a decision on your growth strategy
+Activity: Decide on your growth strategy

 By now, I want you to decide whether your SaaS product follows a dominant, differentiated, or disruptive growth strategy.